acend/quarkus-techlab/content/en/docs/03.0/33_handson.md

 ## Task {{% param sectionnumber %}}.1: Testing your Quarkus producer

-Start by duplicating your REST project.
+Start can start with your `data-producer` project.
 Add tests for verifying your producing interfaces.
 Try to use the different techniques for mocking your injected beans.

-For demonstration purposes we implement a new endpoint `"/dummy"` which simply returns a String "dummy" with the help of an injected `DummyService`.
+For demonstration purposes we implement a new endpoint `/dummy` which simply returns a String `dummy` with the help of an injected `DummyService`.

 It could look something like this: